 Our Child Development Specialists are licensed certified staff providing services and systems support at the elementary level.
-They range in experience from 1-20 years as Child Development Specialists.
-They will receive ongoing training in social emotional learning, mental and behavioral health supports, trauma-sensitive practices, and culturally responsive and sustaining practices.
+They range in experience from 3-20+ years as Child Development Specialists.
+They receive ongoing training in social emotional learning, mental and behavioral health supports, trauma-sensitive practices, and culturally responsive and sustaining practices.
 They work with school based mental health providers to ensure counseling services for students who need them.
-Next year they will work closely with our Behavior Support Specialists towards student, school, and district goals.
+They will work closely with our Behavior Support Specialists on student, school, and district goals.